 The final Iowa City rail passenger service we want to share with you here is the Iowa City Electric Railway and its traditional street car or trolley.
 Like the CRANDIC Interurban, the street cars of Iowa City were powered by overhead electricity, but traveled throughout our fair city for only a short period of 20 years (1910-1930) before being replaced by motorized buses.

-The vision for the street car began with James H. Maggard (1854-1924) – a successful businessman in Iowa City who, at the turn of the 20th century, owned a farming implement manufacturing company just outside the city limits of Iowa City (see red box in map above).
+The vision for the street car began with James H. Maggard (1854-1924) – a successful businessman in Iowa City who, at the turn of the 20th century, managed O.S.
+Kelly Works – a farming implement manufacturing company just outside the city limits of Iowa City (see red box in map above).
 Maggard has been called “the Mark Twain of writers on engineering” and is remembered for his innovative farming inventions.
 In 1908, Maggard proposed a new city addition called Rundell (black box in map) – located between, what was then, Iowa City and East Iowa City.
 Here, Maggard and his investors sold 274 lots to new home owners, with the promise that the city would help him develop a street car franchise that would service the new neighborhood.
+Read more here.

 Two years later, Maggard’s dream became a reality, and on November 17, 1910, the first Iowa City street car was rolling from the Rundell neighborhood into downtown Iowa City (see map above).

 Over the next five years, street car routes increased dramatically (see map above) in order to better serve a larger segment of the Iowa City population.